Florida millage and property tax calculator, built for 2026 exam math.

 One mill is applied per $1,000, not per $100.

-The additional exemption does not reduce school taxable value.
+Do not apply the additional exemption to school taxable value.

 $285,000 school taxable value at 6.2 mills